NorthBranchMedia/2026-CFP-Roster-Analysis/README.md

 https://observablehq.com/d/b75f544fd96c0e3f@6

 Overview
 Visualizes 2026 College Football Playoff teams roster orgins.
+Please note, I may have stopped paying for the API at the time of viewing.
+Access viz by adding in free updated API key from https://collegefootballdata.com/key.

 Data
 Data from collegefootballdata.com